thomcorah/dmu-multimedia/md/TECH3015-CW1-Brief.md

 - outline of any third-party involvement in your planning process (e.g. card sorting, feedback on wireframes and/or designs)
 - clear and readable structure of overall document (headings, page numbers, image captions, etc.)
 - back up any assertions (e.g. "most people use a smartphone these days") with specific references

-To help you meet the criteria above, consider preparing any or all of the following:

-- evidence of user feedback (e.g. card sorting, design feedback, ...)
-- consistent reference formatting

 [Back to CW1 Marking Criteria](#cw1markingcriteria)